gguney/rbac/README.md

 ### Requirements

-- Barista works with PHP 5.6 or above.
+- RBAC works with PHP 5.6 or above.

 ### Installation